hammadreal02/Physical-AI-and-Robotics/docs/01-module-ros2/chapter-3.md

 sidebar_position: 3
 ---

-# ROS 2 Fundamentals: Week 3 - Services and Actions
+# Services and Actions - week 03

 Building upon topics and messages, this week we explore two other crucial communication paradigms in ROS 2: Services and Actions.
 These mechanisms allow for more structured and complex interactions between nodes.